nonnontrivial/gridmash/README.md

 ## Purpose

-`gridmash` is designed for _reconciliing grids of values in a predictable way_.
+`gridmash` is designed for _reconciliing grids of values in a user-definable and predictable way_.

 ## Components